gridai/grid-docs/docs/platform/custom-cloud-credentials/troubleshooting.md

 ## Deploying BYOC

 ### Kubernetes API Authentication Errors
-AWS STS regional endpoints have to be enabled in the target region.
-Go to https://console.aws.amazon.com/iam/home#/account_settings and verify the regional endpoint is activated.
-In most cases your region already has AWS STS regional endpoint enabled -> https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html
+To ensure proper authentication of the Kubernetes API it is necessary to have AWS STS regional endpoints enabled in the target region.
+See the official aws [documentation](https://console.aws.amazon.com/iam/home#/account_settings) to verify that the regional endpoint is activated.
+In most cases your region already has AWS STS regional endpoint enabled.
+See the official [Managing AWS STS in an AWS Region documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html).

 <note>
     Skipping this step will cause issues which are difficult to debug.
 The kubelet will be unable to authenticate against the Kubernetes API server, breaking core functionality.